Italian

 verb

-Essere capace o abile in qualcosa, anche se non eccellente.
+Essere capace o abile in qualcosa, anche se non in modo eccellente.

 English: to be good at

-• A scacchi non me la cavo troppo bene. — I'm not so good at chess.
+• A scacchi non me la cavo troppo bene. — I'm not very good at chess.

 verb